NC State Extension Publications

 Risks associated with forestry investments include damage from insects, diseases, wildfires, extreme weather, and cyclical markets.
 Proper and diverse timber management strategies can reduce some of these risks by fostering vigorous timber stands.
 Forest landowners should consider soil quality, tree species, local markets, costs, anticipated yields, and professional advice before investing in reforestation or timber stand management.

 While there is much uncertainty about future costs, prices, and tree growth, the economic analysis provides an unbiased assessment of investment potential.
 These financial numbers are based on several assumptions on costs, growth projections, and future revenue streams.
 New improvements in genetics that improve growth rates may not be captured by the growth and yield model we employed in this analysis.
 Rising levels of atmospheric CO2 may increase site index, causing faster tree growth (Westfall and Amateis, 2003).
 Similarly, future market changes, pricing, and technology improvements on the production side, as well as risk factors, may negate or reduce these projections.
 Current pulpwood prices are much closer to sawtimber prices than at any time in recent history (sawtimber prices are about two times that of pulpwood prices).
 Twenty years ago, sawtimber was five times the price of pulpwood, and just 10 years ago sawtimber was three times the price of pulpwood.
-Should sawtimber prices once again rise relative to pulpwood prices, longer rotations and larger forestry investments will become more attractive.
-If the current 2-to-1 price differential persists, large forestry investments will need to be confined to shorter rotations of 30 years or less.
+Should sawtimber prices once again rise significantly relative to pulpwood prices, longer rotations with changes in planted trees per acre and larger forestry investments will become more attractive.
+With the assumption of the 2019, 2-to-1 price differential continuing in the future, large forestry investments will need to be confined to shorter rotations of 30 years or less.
+Current, 2024 prices show a 3-1 differential that has only a small change in return on investment from the 2019 assumptions.
+Local prices can impact decision making.
+This gives one example of the potential for returns on timberland.
 Consult professionals before making a specific decision about your timberland investment.

 For more information and help in evaluating a particular timber investment opportunity, contact your local Cooperative Extension center, NC Forest Service Office, or a professional forester.